 Do you have to have insurance to drive?

-- Property damage liability: This part of your policy covers damage to the other driver’s car and to any personal property in the car or that is damaged by the accident (such as a fence or light post).
-It ranges from $10,000 to $25,000.
+- Property damage liability: This part of your policy covers damage to the other driver’s vehicle and any other property damaged by the accident (such as a fence or light post).

-Some states also have other requirements, such as uninsured/underinsured motorist coverage, medpay, or personal injury protection (PIP).
-The latter two cover your medical costs in the event of an accident and are mandatory in some states, optional in others.
+Some states also have other requirements, such as uninsured and underinsured motorist coverage, medical payments coverage or personal injury protection (PIP).
+The latter two cover your medical costs and those of your passengers and are mandatory in some states, but optional in others.

 What are the consequences of driving without insurance?

-In most states, if you are pulled over for the first time and you have no insurance, there will be a fine.
-In California, for example, you’ll pay close to $100 to $200, plus penalty fees, for a first offense.
-In addition, other states, such as Florida, will suspend your driver’s license and registration and require significant fees to have them reinstated.
+In most states, if you are pulled over for the first time without auto insurance, there will be a fine.
+In California, for example, you will pay close to $100 to $200, plus penalty fees, for a first offense.
+In addition, other states, such as Florida, will suspend your driver’s license and registration and require fees to have them reinstated.

-In some states, including California, the police officer who pulls you over has the right to impound your vehicle immediately if he or she deems it necessary.
-You would then be responsible for towing fees and other costs involved and might not be able to get your car back until you have proof of auto insurance.
+In some states, including California, the law enforcement officer who pulls you over has the right to impound your vehicle if he or she deems it necessary.
+You would then be responsible for towing fees and other costs involved and might not be able to get your vehicle back until you have proof of auto insurance.
 You may also need to file an SR-22 certificate in most states stating that you are now carrying the required minimum coverage.

 How do you get car insurance when you are uninsured?

 If you have been driving without auto insurance, you should consider purchasing a policy as soon as possible.
 This will not only ensure that you meet your state’s requirements for legal driving but can also help protect you from the financial fallout of causing an accident.
 You may not be eligible for the lowest premium because driving without insurance puts you in a higher-risk category, but you could find reasonably priced coverage if you shop carefully.
 Getting quotes from a variety of car insurance companies can be helpful in finding a competitive price.